 The navigation of your home page also depends on its visual layout.
 We know human eyes naturally browse in an F-shaped pattern, so build navigation along these horizontal and vertical axes for best results.

 Your product lineup is the meat of your business.
 When you’re considering how to build an ecommerce website, your products should always be at the forefront of your priorities.
 You’re already asking users to take a chance buying products online without inspecting them first in person.
 The best way to help users minimize their purchase anxiety is to provide plenty of photographs so they get an up-close-and-personal look at merchandise before committing.

-Here are a few tips for augmenting your product listings with effective imagery:
+Here are a few tips for augmenting your ecommerce product listings with effective visuals:

 - Avoid using generic or outdated manufacturer photos whenever possible